groupon/groupon.github.io/README.md

 Development is done on the `develop` branch.
 Since this is a GitHub Pages site, `master` is reserved for serving the GitHub Pages site.

+### GitHub Repo Data

+GitHub's API is rate-limited, so the Ember app can't simply make client-side requests to GitHub or else users would quickly hit GitHub's API's rate limit.
+Instead, GitHub data must be fetched at build time and stored in local static JSON files.

+To generate these JSON files, you'll need a GitHub client ID and client secret, which can be acquired by (registering a developer application)[https://github.com/settings/developers].
+Once you have a developer application, set `clientID` and `clientSecret` in your environment, then run `node script/generate-api.js`.
+This will save all JSON files needed for GitHub repo data into `public/api`.
+These files should then be committed to the repo.

+### Repo Categories

+The only repos that will be displayed on groupon.github.io (other than the three "Latest Projects" at the top) will be those repos that are explicitly listed in `public/api/categories.json`.
+This is the only file that is generated manually, rather than by the `script/generate-api.js` script.
+Edit `public/api/categories.json` to modify which repos should be displayed in groupon.github.io's repo categories.
+Note that the names of the repos should be exactly equal to the repo names on GitHub.com.

 ### Running Tests

 * `ember test`